Rate-Limited Quantum-to-Classical Optimal Transport in Finite and Continuous-Variable Quantum Systems: Continuous-Variable Quantum System

-We first redefine the Definitions \ref{def:source-coding} and \ref{def:achievable_pair} to match with the continuous quantum system.
-Thus the definition of achievability for a continuous quantum source coding scheme is as follows:

-\begin{definition} An $(n,R,R_c)$ source-coding scheme for the continuous quantum-classical system is comprised of an encoder $\~E_n$ on Alice's side and a decoder $\~D_n$ on Bob's side, with the detailed description provided in the Definition \ref{def:source-coding}.
-The final output sequence $X^n$ is generated by the decoder in the output space $\~X^n$ with the probability measure $\{P_{X^n}(B), \; B\in \~B(\~X^n)\}$.
-Thus, the average post-measured reference state and its corresponding Borel subset of the output sample space, form an ensemble of the form $\{\hat \rho^{R^n}_B , B \in \~B(\~X^n)\}$, where
+It is worth mentioning that the information gain equals the quantum mutual information of the finite-dimensional QC systems.
+We further redefine the Definition \ref{def:source-coding} (the discrete source-coding scheme) to match the CV quantum systems as follows. \begin{definition} An $(n,R,R_c)$ source-coding scheme for the continuous quantum-classical system is comprised of an encoder $\~E_n$ on Alice's side and a decoder $\~D_n$ on Bob's side, with the detailed description provided in the Definition \ref{def:source-coding}.
+The final output sequence $X^n$ is generated by the decoder in the output space $\~X^n$ with the probability measure $\{\pi_{X^n}(B), \; B\in \~B(\~X^n)\}$.
+Therefore, the average PMR state $\{\hat \rho^{R^n}_B\}_{B \in \~B(\~X^n)}$ along with the probability measure, form the output ensemble over their corresponding Borel subset $\~B(\~X)$, where